theyashwanthsai/DKVDatastore/README.md

 This is a minimal key value store written in golang, uses concepts of distributed computing and raft consensus algorithm.
 Uses the hashicorp's raft library.

+*Note* this project is simply to gain more knowledge on the raft consensus algorithm.

 ## References